davidDuymelinck/PseudoStatic/README.md

 In the .htaccess file i excluded javascript, css and a few image file types.
 All other file types like json, xml can be rendered by a template.

 Because I was working with different file types I realised the page. prefix was not needed because all templates in the site subfolders are pages because they are connected with an url.

+The next thing i needed to improve was taking advantage of the twig template engine.
+I did this by adding a layout folder and twig needed to be made aware of it.